Directed Acyclic Graph could be considered the future of blockchain technology (blockchain 3.0).

 The more nodes you add, the more efficient and powerful the DAG crypto becomes.
 That’s a HUGE asset to crypto that’s trying to scale.

-Instead of having big ol’ miners with their gigantic infrastructure verifying transactions and solving hashes, you have basically the whole network doing the job.
+Instead of having big ol’ miners with their gigantic infrastructure verifying transactions and solving hashes, you have the whole network doing the job.

 It splits the work up remarkably well, where even the “decentralization” of PoW protocols seems centralized in comparison.